-Less of a blog about finding new music and more about playing music as a black female DJ in a world less than welcoming to women of color in the DJ booth, Ash Lauryn's blog is a revelation to those unfamiliar with the bullshit female DJ's have to put up with and inspiration to those who are quite familiar with it as Ash shares her own experiences as an aspiring DJ.
-This post alone about her coming to terms with including it in this list.
+Less of a blog about finding new music and more about playing music as a black female DJ in a world less than welcoming to women of color in the DJ booth, Ash Lauryn's blog is a revelation to those unfamiliar with the bullshit female DJ's have to put up with and inspiration to those for whom that is a lived reality.
 She writes, "Everything was all well and fine when I was simply the “techno cheerleader”; the girl in the front row of every show screaming and cheering for you, but now that I’m out here doing more than just being the cute black girl at the party folks acting uncomfortable."
 Seriously, I can't recommend this or the following site enough, especially to every white cis-male music fan reading this as I can guarantee that you're gonna learn a thing or a hundred about what it means to be a black female DJ you'll likely never experience otherwise.

 The journalistic arm of CASH, discussed below under Resources, this has quietly emerged as one of the few online music publications to publish challenging, well-researched, and even revelatory articles exploring the economic, technology, culture, and health issues facing musicians."
 Recent highlights have included a critique of the regressive letter-grade system so many music publications use, the sexist way Meg White was covered by music journos, and a deep look into the politics of playlists.

 Founded in 2008 by New Yorker Will Oliver to share what he was listening to, the site has evolved into a robust hub of concert and album reviews across a variety of genres.

 Wire Club UK

 Solid blog covering the many facets of underground UK dance music, including interviews with plenty of notable up-and-comers alongside established voices.

 Very Small Album Review